Elma Global - second passport and second cititzenship

 Is it legal to obtain second citizenship and second passport?

 In the Russian Federation there are no prohibitive norms concerning second citizenship and second passport by Russian citizens.
 The only exception is made for persons occupying important positions like President, Prime-Minister, Security Officers, Deputies of State Duma, and some other positions.
 If you are a man of business no restrictions for holding two or several citizenships apply.
 That is why obtaining of second citizenship for Russians is a perfectly legal procedure.
 This means you may hold a second passport absolutely legally.
 In case you are citizen of another country it is recommended that you check the local legislation first or consult a specialist.
 In some countries (for example, UK, USA, Canada, Australia, New Zealand, Switzerland, Belgium, Russian Federation, Israel, and some others) dual citizenship is allowed.
-For citizens of these countries is legal to have second passport (and also legal to hold several citizenship, not just two).
+For citizens of these countries is legal to have second passport (and also legal to hold several citizenships, not just two).
 In other countries (Denmark, Germany, Monaco, Japan, China, Kazakhstan, and some others) dual citizenship is not allowed.

 Why to obtain a second citizenship?